 Fees (plus tax)

-When you're in agreement with your future spouse/cohabitation partner and have all of your financial information, we review your financials and living situation with you, give you advice, draft the agreement and disclosures, communicate with your partner or her/his attorney, and make up to two changes to the agreement during the process: $2,000
+When you're in full agreement with your future spouse/cohabitation partner and have all of your financial information, and we agree that the agreement is legal and proper, we review your financials and living situation with you, give you advice, draft the agreement and disclosures, communicate with your partner or her/his attorney, and make up to two changes to the agreement during the process: $3,000

 For all other cases, the standard hourly fees apply.
 Retainers will be determined on a case-by-case basis.